MEGAN EASTMAN, MOTR/L

 Lead Speech Language Pathologist

 Rachel earned her Masters of Science in SLP from the University of Washington in 2013.
 As part of her training, Rachel participated in leading an intensive social skills camp for children using AAC at Seattle Children’s Autism Center.
 Rachel's passion for helping children with ASD and their families is clear.
 Rachel was a research study assistant at the University of Washington Autism Center (UWAC), investigating early risk makers of ASD for infant siblings of children with ASD.
-Rachel has training in the Early Start Denver Model, PROMPT, PECS, AAC and Social Thinking.
+Rachel has training in the Early Start Denver Model, PROMPT, PECS, AAC, Social Thinking, and the S.O.S.
+Approach to Feeding.
 As an employee of Seattle Therapy Services, Rachel focuses on assessment and treatment of speech and language delays/disorders, including receptive and expressive delay, apraxia of speech, social (pragmatic) language delays, and language delays related to autism and other neurodevelopmental disabilities.
-She is an enthusiastic part of our team.
+She is an enthusiastic part of our team!
 Rachel has been employed at Seattle Therapy Services since September, 2016.

 katherine (Katie) Merisko, MA, CCC-SLP